toastal/elm-applicatives-and-json-decoders/README.md

 Reminder: the constructor for `CoolItem` is `(Int -> Bool -> CoolItem)`

-Also, let's forget that the `Json.Decode.object*`s even exist because they don't scale infinitely whereas the applicative use does.
+Also, let’s forget that the `Json.Decode.object*`s even exist because they don’t scale infinitely whereas the applicative use does.

 ```elm